qualipool/swissrets/README.md

 SwissRETS
 =========
-SwissRETS is a swiss real estate transfer standard that aims to solve the age old data transfer between real estate software and respective online services.
+SwissRETS is a swiss real estate transaction standard that aims to solve the age old data transfer between real estate software and respective online services.

 SwissRETS is currently within the suggestion stage.